Active Substance: emedastine

 How is Emadine used?

 Emadine is given as one drop in the affected eye(s) twice a day.
 Its effects have not been studied beyond six weeks.
-If more than one type of eye drop is being used, each one should be given at least 10 minutes apart.
+If more than one type of eye treatment is being used, each one should be given at least 10 minutes apart and any eye ointments should be given last.

 Emadine is not recommended for patients older than 65 years or in patients who have problems with their liver or kidneys.